 That being said, the world of bedding is pretty vast and replete with so much terminology and jargon that it can be slightly confusing to the untrained among us.
-If you’ve ever found yourself perplexed by thread counts, percales and baffle walls, read on – our resident expert Sue Smart is on hand to banish the question marks.
+If you’ve ever found yourself perplexed by understand what exactly thread count means or what are the best types of materials for bed sheets, read on – our resident expert Sue Smart is on hand to banish the question marks.

-1. Choose The Right Duvet & Pillows For Your Bedding
+1. How To Choose The Right Duvet & Pillows For Your Bedding

-Before you start with the most luxurious linens and accessories, think about your foundations.
+Before you start with the most luxurious bed linens and accessories, think about the foundations of your bed.
 A bed is not a bed without a cloud-like duvet or some perfectly suited pillows – and by cloud-like we mean those fluffy cotton wool types.
-“After about 10 years use, your duvet may need replacing,” advises Sue, “Select a duvet suitable for your room – think about if it is heated, etc. – and how warm or cold you and your partner feel in bed.”
+“After about 10 years use, your duvet may need replacing,” advises Sue, “Select a duvet suitable for your bedroom – think about if it is heated, etc. – and how warm or cold you and your partner feel in bed.”

 For duvets, the most important thing is its tog rating.
-To spare you the details, in short, this is a measure of warmth and will ensure that you enjoy sleep at the optimum temperature for the season.
-For summer, a 2.5 to 4.5; spring, autumn and general use, use a 9 to 10 tog; and for winter, a 12 to 13.5.
+If you are wondering what tog rating means, this is a measure of warmth and will ensure that you enjoy sleep at the optimum temperature for the season.
+For summer, use a 2.5 to 4.5 tog; spring, autumn and general use, use a 9 to 10 tog; and for winter, a 12 to 13.5 tog.
 All season duvets are the ideal scenario, Sue tells us, with “two duvets (of light and medium weights) which can used separately during spring, summer and autumn and then buttoned together to make a very warm one for winter.”

 Pillows should be soft enough to be comfortable but firm enough to give the appropriate support to your head, neck and shoulders.
 A test to know if it’s time to replace your pillow is to place it over your arm – if it droops, it’s time for a new one.

-2. Choose The Right Thread Count For Your Bedding
+2. How To Choose The Best Thread Count For Your Bedding

 Second on the list but thread count is probably the first thing that comes to mind when thinking about bedding.
 Truth be told though, most of us probably don’t know why we should be so preoccupied with it in the first place or why higher is apparently better.
+So what does thread count mean in regards to bed linen?
 “Thread count measures the fineness of the fabric by counting the number of threads per square inch,” Sue explains, “It’s often used as a measure of quality but it can be misleading as high thread counts can include twisted threads of double yarn.”
 Got it.
 And what’s percale then?
 “Percale’s simply a fabric with a thread count generally over 180 threads per square inch.”
 Ok, this is getting easier.

 Sue reveals that “the quality of the bed linen will depend on the fineness of the yarn as well as the quality of the weaving and finishing processes.”
 As always – it’s more about quality than quantity.

-3. Choose The Right Material For Your Bedding
+3. How To Choose The Best Material For Bed Sheets

-Most bed linens usually fall within the categories of cotton, silk or linen and, luckily, Sue tells us that “all are natural fibres which are breathable, thus helping to regulate body temperature.”
+Most bed linen materials usually fall within the categories of cotton, silk or linen and, luckily, Sue tells us that “all are natural fibres which are breathable, thus helping to regulate body temperature.”
 But they do have specific functions which can be decided by your personal preference.

-If you want super glossy hair and hydrated skin – meaning less wrinkles – (and, honestly, who doesn’t?) then opt for silk bedding.
-The protein-infused structure of the silk strands is naturally equipped to tame locks and keep moisture close to the skin resulting in an improved morning face and less sightly bed head.
-And don’t worry if you’re not a fan of the glossy finish – as with most bedding, silk-filled pillows and duvets also come with cotton covers.
+If you want super glossy hair and hydrated skin – meaning less wrinkles – (and, honestly, who doesn’t?) then opt for bedding made of a silk material.
+The protein-infused structure of the silk strands in this bedding material is naturally equipped to tame locks and keep moisture close to the skin resulting in an improved morning face and less sightly bed head.
+And don’t worry if you’re not a fan of the glossy finish – as with most bedding, silk-filled pillows and duvets also come with cotton material covers.

-For fans of the relaxed, lived-in look most commonly see in breezy beach-side villas, pure linen bedding is the best bet.
+For fans of the relaxed, lived-in look most commonly see in breezy beach-side villas, pure linen would be the best bedding material to choose.
 Don’t be nervous – it’s less upkeep than you’d think.
-As with wearing linen, you just need to accept a less ironed look, but after several washings it will get softer and softer and feel wonderful.”
+As with wearing a linen material, you just need to accept a less ironed look, but after several washings it will get softer and softer and feel wonderful.”